vhxs/vhxs.github.io/_posts/2021-12-22-first-post-about-github-pages.markdown

 I also want to include footnotes so here's a footnote[^1] on what I had to do to add LaTeX support.

+This blog now has :sparkles: *emojis* :sparkles: to spice things up!
+I installed `jemoji` using [these instructions](https://github.com/jekyll/jemoji).

 ## Domain name
 I registered the domain name vikramsaraph.com.
 I didn't know that Cloudflare was also a domain name registrar, but it was pretty cheap to buy the domain through them and also easy to direct vikramsaraph.com to vhxs.github.io through their dashboard.
 [These instructions](https://blog.cloudflare.com/secure-and-fast-github-pages-with-cloudflare/){:target="_blank"} came in handy.
 Apparently a domain name's registration information is publicly available via the `whois` protocol.